Sprinkler systems are mysterious contraptions.

 But there’s a lot going on, from your controller (which can be confusing enough on its own) to parts underground you can’t even see.
-Chances are, if you have a sprinkler system at your home in the Orlando, FL area, you’re going to ask a question about it at some point.
+Chances are, if you have a sprinkler system at your home, you’re going to ask a question about it at some point.

-You can probably blame this on a weird little part you likely never heard of — the solenoid.
+If your sprinkler system isn't starting, you can probably blame it on a weird little part you've likely never heard of — the solenoid.

 What’s a solenoid?
 Every sprinkler valve has one — a coil component that uses electrical signals from the irrigation controller to open and close each valve, letting water move through the system.